taylorsyde/where-is-bigfoot/README.md

   ### Big Foot Sightings

 From data.world, Tim Renner posted data files pertaining to Bigfoot Sightings that he gathered from The Bigfoot Field Researchers Organization (BFRO), an organization    dedicated to investigating the bigfoot/sasquatch mystery.
+The dataset was last refreshed on 6/2/21.
+This dataset included exactly what we needed and then some to get a dataset in the database in the short term.

 # The Database